anthonytoyco/moneymentor/README.md

 - [ ] **Dynamic Budgeting System**: Enables users to set budgets that adjust dynamically based on their spending trends.

+- [ ] **Social Groups**: Users can form groups within the app to complete group challenges and compete with other groups.

 ### Advanced Features

 - [ ] **Personalized AI Feedback**: Offers real-time AI-driven financial insights and recommendations.